Who Made This? Fake Detection and Source Attribution with Diffusion Features: Experimental Setup

 \subsection{Fake Image Detection}

 Our first goal is to design a fake image detection pipeline capable of generalizing to images from unseen generators.
 To this aim, we evaluate two approaches: a simple neural network (MLP) and a distance-based classifier ($k$-NN).
-In both cases, we follow the cross-generator evaluation protocol described in~\Cref{sec:layer_sel}, using the selected U-Net layer.
+In both cases, we extract the features from the selected U-Net layer and follow the cross-generator evaluation protocol described in~\Cref{sec:genimage_protocol} to select the best model configurations based on the validation accuracy.
+The best MLP and $k$-NN models are then tested on the GenImage test set.

 \paragraph{MLP for Fake Image Detection.} We evaluate three MLPs with different numbers of hidden units and hidden layers.
-In particular, we consider the following configurations: \begin{itemize} \item MLP-640: A single hidden layer with 640 units. \item MLP-320: A single hidden layer with 320 units. \item MLP-640-320: Two hidden layers with 640 and 320 units, respectively. \end{itemize} All the models have two output neurons with a softmax activation function and are trained using binary cross-entropy loss with AdamW optimizer and a learning rate of $3\times10^{-4}$.
-The validation set accuracy is used to early stop the training process with a patience of 15 epochs.
+In particular, we consider the following configurations: \begin{itemize} \item \texttt{\textbf{MLP-640}}: A single hidden layer with 640 units. \item \texttt{\textbf{MLP-320}}: A single hidden layer with 320 units. \item \texttt{\textbf{MLP-640-320}}: Two hidden layers with 640 and 320 units, respectively. \end{itemize} All the models have two output neurons with a softmax activation function and are trained using binary cross-entropy loss with AdamW optimizer and a learning rate of $3\times10^{-4}$.
+The validation accuracy is used to early stop the training process with a patience of 15 epochs.